35percent/11tystarter/src/posts/test.md

 There is little hope that we will see much improvement in affordable housing from these reviews.
 Apart from leaving Southwark (and the Mayor) with little negotiating power, their formulaic nature, as BNPP warned, strictly limits the possibility of additional affordable and family housing.

-First, the reviews will only cover the residential element of the development, which leaves the 40% or so less than half the floorspace, so any uplift in the value and profit of the approximately 40% non-residential part of the scheme will not be captured.
+First, the reviews will only cover the residential element of the development, so any uplift in the value and profit of the approximately 40% non-residential part of the scheme will not be captured.
 Secondly, the amount of additional affordable housing is capped at 40% - just 5% more than the minimum required by the Southwark Plan, and 10% below both the Mayor's and Southwark's strategic affordable housing target **[^21]**.

 Thirdly, Southwark will only get 60% of any surplus for additional affordable housing, with 40% remaining with BL.
 Fourth, there will be no surplus until BL hit their profit target.
 The target under the original planning permission was 16% GDV (Gross Development Value), now amended to 15% IRR (Internal Rate of Return).
 This looks lower at first glance, but a close look at the figures shows that this is probably not so, and that BL will make **at least £1bn in profit** before they are required to provide for a single extra affordable home **[^22]**.